Westover (horse)

-Westover (foaled 24 April 2019) is a British Thoroughbred racehorse.
+Westover (foaled 24 April 2019) is a retired British Thoroughbred racehorse.
 He showed promise as a two-year-old in 2021 when he won on his debut and then finished second in both the Haynes, Hanson and Clark Conditions Stakes and the Silver Tankard Stakes.
 In the following year he won the Sandown Classic Trial and ran third in the Epsom Derby before taking the Irish Derby by seven lengths.
+As a four-year-old he won the Grand Prix de Saint-Cloud before sustaining a career-ending injury when he came second in the Prix de l'Arc de Triomphe.

 Background

 Westover is a bay colt with a small white star and two white coronets bred in England, by his owner Khalid Abdullah's Juddmonte Farms.
 Khalid Abdullah died before Westover began his racing career and the horse raced in the ownership of Juddmonte.
 He was sent into training with Ralph Beckett at Kimpton, Hampshire.

 He was from the sixth crop of foals sired by Frankel, an undefeated racehorse whose other progeny have included Cracksman, Adayar, Soul Stirring and Hurricane Lane.
 Westover's dam Mirabilis showed good racing ability, winning five races including the Listed Prix d'Angerville in France and the Grade III Churchill Distaff Turf Mile Stakes in the United States.
 She was a half sister to the outstanding racemare Nebraska Tornado.